iag-geo/psma-admin-bdys/README.md

 Original (left) versus clean (right) borders

+### Important

+The cleaned localities are not well suited to data processing as they have been deliberately thinned to improved display performance.

+A much better datset are the analysis locality boundaries that get created in the [gnaf-loader](https://github.com/minus34/gnaf-loader) process

 ### I Just Want the Data!

 You can run this script to get the result or just download it from here: